open-mmlab/mmsegmentation/projects/medical/2d_image/microscopy_images/bactteria_detection/README.md

 ### Dataset preparing

-- download dataset from [here](https://tianchi.aliyun.com/dataset/94411) and decompression data to path 'data/'.
+- download dataset from [here](https://tianchi.aliyun.com/dataset/94411) and decompress data to path `'data/'`.
 - run script `"python tools/prepare_dataset.py"` to format data and change folder structure as below.
 - run script `"python ../../tools/split_seg_dataset.py"` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
 If the label of official validation set and test set can't be obtained, we generate `train.txt` and `val.txt` from the training set randomly.